petermuladi/laravel-webshop/README.md

 ```
 ----------------

-**🚩When registrate or login in webshop
-coming a Verify email in your Mailtrap account.
+**🚩When registrate or login in webshop, coming a Verify email in your Mailtrap account.
 Log in to your Mailtrap account and approve the webshop registration,
 then you can access the webshop admin and user interface, products..**